Data Sharing and Archival

 For data that do not fall into this category, the ORNL DAAC User Working Group, EOSDIS, and the ORNL DAAC will evaluate relevance of the data to the DAAC's mission and funding source to determine if the data are appropriate for archival at the DAAC.

-The DAAC uses a set of decisions to prioritize datasets for the archival process.
+The DAAC uses a Data Scope and Acceptance Policy to prioritize datasets for the archival process.

 If you are interested in archiving your data at the ORNL DAAC, begin the process by filling in this short Submit Data interest form.
 The steps that you and the DAAC take to archive data are described below.